Analyze successful stores in existing markets

 Run.

-After the tool completes, a message appears that allows you to view details and open the report history.
-By clicking View Details, you can examine more information about the process.
-Specifically, you can directly click the output directory to open the reports.
+After the tool completes, a message appears that allows you to view more details about the tool process and open the report history.
+Through the tool details, you can directly click the output directory to open the reports.

 At the bottom of the Geoprocessing pane, click View Details.